Darksider3/TIL/Programming/Cpp/Diamond_Problem.md

 # The Diamond Problem

 The Diamond problem occurs where you have multiple superclasses that come from the same base, that you need to build your latest child class.
-For example, when you've got `Base` which is the base for `BaseChild1`, and `BaseChild2`, and want to reference both in one more class: `LatestChild`:
+For example, when you've got the class `Base` which is the base for `BaseChild1`, and `BaseChild2`, and want to reference both in one more class: `LatestChild`:
 ```
 class Base{};